 Services that our plan pays for What you must pay

 Durable medical equipment (DME) and related supplies \$0

 (For a definition of "Durable medical equipment (DME)," refer to Chapter 12 of this handbook.)

 The following items are covered:

 Wheelchairs

 Crutches

 Powered mattress systems

 Diabetic supplies

 Hospital beds ordered by a provider for use in the home

 Intravenous (IV) infusion pumps

 Speech generating devices

 Oxygen equipment and supplies

 Nebulizers

-Walkers
+• Walkers

-Incontinence Supplies - Molina Dual Options STAR+PLUS MMP works with Longhorn Health Solutions to provide all incontinence products and services to our members.
+• Incontinence Supplies - Molina Medicare Medicaid STAR+PLUS Plan works with Longhorn Health Solutions to provide all incontinence products and services to our members.
 If you would like to work with a different provider, please contact Member Services.

 Other items may be covered.

 We will pay for all medically necessary DME that Medicare and Texas Medicaid usually pay for.
 If our supplier in your area does not carry a particular brand or maker, you may ask them if they can special-order it for you.

-Services that our plan pays for What you must pay \$0 Emergency care Emergency care means services that are: If you get emergency care at an out-of-network given by a provider trained to give emergency services, and hospital and need needed to treat a medical emergency. inpatient care after your emergency is stabilized, A medical emergency is a medical condition with severe pain or you must return to a serious injury.
-The condition is so serious that, if it does not get network hospital for your immediate medical attention, anyone with an average knowledge of care to continue to be paid health and medicine could expect it to result in: for.
-You can stay in the serious risk to your health or to that of your unborn child; or out-of-network hospital for your inpatient care only if serious harm to bodily functions; or the plan approves your serious dysfunction of any bodily organ or part; or stay. in the case of a pregnant woman in active labor, when: there is not enough time to safely transfer you to another hospital before delivery. • a transfer to another hospital may pose a threat to your health or safety or to that of your unborn child.
-Medical services performed out of the country are not covered.
+Services that our plan pays for What you must pay Emergency care \$0 Emergency care means services that are: given by a provider trained to give emergency services, and needed to treat a medical emergency.
+A medical emergency is a medical condition with severe pain or serious injury.
+The condition is so serious that, if it does not get immediate medical attention, anyone with an average knowledge of health and medicine could expect it to result in: serious risk to your health or to that of your unborn child; or serious harm to bodily functions; or serious dysfunction of any bodily organ or part; or in the case of a pregnant woman in active labor, when: there is not enough time to safely transfer you to another hospital before delivery. a transfer to another hospital may pose a threat to your health or safety or to that of your unborn child. \$50,000 (US currency) combined limit per year for emergency, urgent care and emergency transportation services provided outside the U.S. and its territories.
+Employment Specialist Assist Members with finding and obtaining employment.
+Benefit includes the identification of potential employers, interview scheduling, interview preparation, and hiring negotiation. \$0

 Services that our plan pays for What you must pay Family planning services \$0 The law lets you choose any provider to get certain family planning services from.
 This means any doctor, clinic, hospital, pharmacy or family planning office.
 The plan will pay for the following services: Family planning exam and medical treatment Family planning lab and diagnostic tests Family planning methods (birth control pills, patch, ring, IUD, injections, implants) Family planning supplies with prescription (condom, sponge, foam, film, diaphragm, cap) Counseling and diagnosis of infertility, and related services Counseling and testing for sexually transmitted infections (STIs), HIV/AIDS, and other HIV-related conditions Treatment for sexually transmitted infections (STIs) Voluntary sterilization (You must be age 21 or older, and you must sign a federal sterilization consent form.
 At least 30 days, but not more than 180 days, must pass between the date that you sign the form and the date of surgery.)
 Genetic counseling The plan will also pay for some other family planning services.
 However, you must use a provider in the plan's network for the following services: Treatment for medical conditions of infertility (This service does not include artificial ways to become pregnant.)
-Treatment for AIDS and other HIV-related conditions Genetic testing
+Treatment for AIDS and other HIV-related conditions Genetic testing Fitness Kit Molina Medicare Medicaid STAR+PLUS Plan will provide a fitness Kit to Non STAR+PLUS Waiver Members who are enrolled in a care management program.
+Kit includes a set of resistance bands (3 strengths) and a Yoga mat. \$0